Home/Docs/User Guide/Camera Connection

 Sony Alpha SeriesFull Support

+Nikon support has only been tested on Z cameras.
 Other camera brands may function but some camera settings from the app may not work.

 Connection Steps